Raemon/habitFetch/README.md

 habitFetch
 ============

 Python script that fetches your daily and habit history from HabitRPG, and stores it in a database so you can visualize it later.
+(By default, data from habitRPG is stored on internally and old data is gradually lost)

-To use this script, set up a crontab or other automated tool that can run a python script at least once a day.
+To use this script, set up a crontab or other automated tool that can run a python script at least once a day, running the file

 ##Setup##

+1) > cd HabitFetch

-Edit the settings.py file to include your habitRPG user_id and api_key.
+2) Edit the settings.py file to include your habitRPG user_id and api_key.
 (Find these in the API section of the habitRPG website, after logging in)

-##Potential Problems##

-	Problems with HabitRPG:
-		- sometimes an item has no history
-		- sometimes an item's id doesn't follow the id format (I once saw an id that was the same as the name)

-	Problems with HabitFetch
-		- if an item has history, make sure that history is used instead of creating one based off "today"
+3) > python habitFetch.py

 ##License##